 BAM-FX™ Bio-Available Minerals for Plant Health

-ZGSI's BAM-FX™ technology brings agriculture to a new era through a patent pending, nutrient delivery system platform technology that allows plants to systemically absorb almost any mineral from the soil, improving survivability and nutritive value.
+ZGSI's BAM-FX™ technology brings agriculture to a new era through a patent pending, nutrient delivery system platform technology that allows plants to systemically absorb minerals and other micronutrients from the soil.
 This groundbreaking new technology was originally developed by ZGSI founder and Chief Science Officer John W. Kennedy for growing food crops in space vehicles designed for deep space human missions, but has been found to have potentially far reaching applications also here on Earth.

-BAM-FX™ is a balanced, super-efficient, ionized micronutrient delivery system for agriculture.
-BAM-FX works by enabling the systemic uptake of specific, targeted minerals and nutrients into plants and without the use of Genetic Modification.
-The BAM-FX formula can be applied either through the soaking of seeds or direct application at time of planting and foliar treatment of the plant at later stages of development.
-The BAM-FX product line ultimately provides a way to engineer, without the introduction of foreign DNA, the nutritional value of foods we consume, and it is understood to enhance the immune system of food crops therefore enhancing survivablity as well.
+BAM-FX is an ionic nutrient delivery system for crops, which works by enabling the systemic uptake of specific, targeted minerals and other nutrients.
+The BAM-FX formula can be applied through the soaking of seeds ,direct application (soil drench) at time of planting, foliar treatment of the plant at later stages of development or a combination of these methods.
 The ability to impact plant food crops using a next-generation technology - far superior to existing fertilization and nutritional supplementation practices - paves the way for revolutionary advances in world agriculture and methods of global food supply.
 BAM-FX is in the later stages of development and commercialization offering significant benefits to the future of agriculture.

 Visit BAM Agricultural Solutions to learn more about this innovative BAM-FX™ technology.